-La La & Carmelo Reunite For The 1st Time For The Sake Of Their Son Amid Cheating Scandal
+La La & Carmelo Reunite For 1st Time For Sake Of Son Amidst Cheating Scandal

-Despite their separation, Carmelo and La La Anthony appear to be hanging tough and staying united when it comes to raising their son, Kiyan.
+Despite their separation, Carmelo and La La Anthony appear to be hanging tough and staying united when it comes to raising their son, Kiyan, 10.
 The couple stepped out together on April 21 for the first time since news broke of their split to go see a concert at Kiyan’s school!

 When it comes to their marriage, Carmelo Anthony, 32, and La La Anthony, 37, are donezo.
 But when it comes to being good parents together, they are staying putting.
 Amid news of their separation and allegations that Carmelo has a pregnant mistress, the couple attended a concert at their 10-year-old son Kiyan’s New York City School.
 The outing was the first time the pair have been seen together since the alleged cheating scandal, and it was beautiful to see them reunite for the sake of their son.